TheFlightSimsOfficial/research-labs/README.md

 sudo service researchlabs status
 ```

+By default, Research Labs will start at port `8000` on your local machine.

 ## Contributing

 To contribute to this project, you can see different ways in [CONTRIBUTING GUIDE](https://github.com/TheFlightSims/research-labs/blob/main/CONTRIBUTING.md).